henry-zwart/css-project/README.md

 **Documentation:** https://henry-zwart.github.io/css-project/

 **Small bonuses:**
-- Our code handles edge cases and invalid paramters.
+- Our code handles edge cases and invalid parameters.
 - Our "pytest" works and succeeds.
 - Our code is structured as a module.
-- Documentation generated from docstrings (see link above)
+- Documentation generated from docstrings (see link above).

 ## Development - Getting started